 Finally, for our tenants' reassurance, part of our company's policy is to have a tenant complaints procedure in place.

-You have the reassurance that we have a prominent shop front and for our fully managed tenants, a 24 hour emergency phone line.
+You have the reassurance that we have a prominent shop front and for our fully managed tenants, their own tenants on-line dashboard which holds all of the tenancy related documents in one handy place

 An accompanied 'Check-In' to your home and a structured 'Check-Out' along with photos at the end of your tenancy.
 We will also endeavour to take meter readings at the move in and move out stages.